FeedBurner is Google's RSS feed manager that many creators have relied upon to automatically send new content to their readers.

 If you’ve been using FeedBurner to manage your email subscriptions, Google recommends that you migrate to a new email subscription service.

 That’s where ConvertKit comes in!

 You can use ConvertKit to automatically send your readers new content as soon as it’s published 🎉

 Let's walk through how to do this.

-Note: RSS automations are only available on paid plans.
+NOTE: RSS automations are available only on paid plans.